jhthorsen/mojolicious-plugin-openapi/README.md

 - [Mojolicious::Plugin::OpenAPI::SpecRenderer](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3AOpenAPI%3A%3ASpecRenderer)

-    Plugin for exposing your spec in human readble or JSON format.
+    Plugin for exposing your spec in human readable or JSON format.

 - [https://www.openapis.org/](https://www.openapis.org/)